zcreativelabs/switzerland-dataviz-starter/README.md

-# Making a referendum map of Switzerland
+# Making a map of Switzerland

-This boilerplate is a starting point for the workshop exercise on making a map of Switzerland showing referendum results.
+This boilerplate is a starting point for the workshop exercise on making a map of Switzerland.

 ## Getting started